 These public address announcements may be aired during the Homeroom Period.
-A hard copy of all announcements will be e-mailed to each teacher, displayed in every classroom, and posted by the attendance secretaries outside the attendance office, the website, the main office, and on Power School daily.
+A hard copy of all announcements will be e-mailed to each teacher, posted by the attendance secretaries outside the attendance office, the website, the main office, and on Power School daily.